Anuj Kumar (footballer)

-Anuj Kumar (born 24 July 1998) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Hyderabad.
+Anuj Kumar (born 24 July 1998) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Odisha.

 Club career

 Early life and youth career

-Born in a small town called Eka in Uttar Pradesh, Anuj started playing school football after his family moved to Delhi.
-Later he joined Bhaichung Bhutia Football Schools and the AIFF Elite Academy.
+Born in Eka, Uttar Pradesh, Anuj started playing school football after his family moved to Delhi.
+Later, he joined Bhaichung Bhutia Football Schools and the AIFF Elite Academy.

 In 2015, he joined Pune FC and played Youth League with Pune FC Academy team.

 Pune City

 After Pune FC dissolved in 2016, Anuj joined Indian Super League club Pune City.
 He won the 2017 IFA Shield with Pune City U19.
 He made the match-winning save against AIFF Elite Academy in semi-final penalty shoot-out.

 Anuj was included in the Pune City senior team squad for the 2017–18 and 2018–19 ISL seasons, but didn't make any appearances.

-Hyderabad FC
+Hyderabad

-In 2019, Anuj joined newly formed Hyderabad ahead of the 2019–20 Indian Super League season, later loaned out to Indian Arrows in mid-season transfer window.
+In 2019, Anuj joined newly formed Hyderabad ahead of the 2019–20 Indian Super League, later loaned out to Indian Arrows in mid-season transfer window.
 On 30 September 2020, he signed a two-year extension with the club.
 On 9 November 2022, he made his ISL debut as a substitute for Laxmikant Kattimani in a 0–1 away win against Jamshedpur.